nealrichardson/httpcache/README.md

 ## Getting started

 ## For developers

+The repository includes a Makefile to facilitate some common tasks.

 ### Running tests

-`$ make test` is all you need.
-Requires the `testthat` package for R. You can also specify a specific test file or files to run by adding a "file=" argument, like `$ make test file=auth`. `test_package` will do a regular-expression pattern match within the file names.
+`$ make test`.
+Requires the `testthat` package.
+You can also specify a specific test file or files to run by adding a "file=" argument, like `$ make test file=logging`. `test_package` will do a regular-expression pattern match within the file names.
 See its documentation in the `testthat` package.

 ### Updating documentation

-Run `$ make doc`.
+`$ make doc`.
 Requires the `roxygen2` package.